LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 One of the most commonly used surrogates of NPP is the Normalized Difference Vegetation Index (NDVI), computed using information from the red and near infrared portions of the electromagnetic spectrum.
-In |trends.earth| we make use of bi-weekly products from MODIS and AVHRR to compute annual integrals of NDVI (computed as the mean annual NDVI for simplicity of interpretation of results).
+In LDMS we make use of bi-weekly products from MODIS and AVHRR to compute annual integrals of NDVI (computed as the mean annual NDVI for simplicity of interpretation of results).
 These annual integrals of NDVI are then used to compute each of the productivity indicators explained below.

-Land productivity is assessed in |trends.earth| using three measures of change derived from NDVI time series data: trajectory, performance and state
+Land productivity is assessed in LDMS using three measures of change derived from NDVI time series data: trajectory, performance and state

 .. image:: /static/documentation/understanding_indicators15/indicator_15_3_1_prod_subindicators.png